A Four-Step Beginner’s Guide to COPPA Compliance

 Fortunately, there are two companies that can help you implement whichever strategy you choose.

-Full disclosure: We work with both companies below, which is why we feel comfortable recommending their services.
+Full disclosure: We work with all three companies below, which is why we feel comfortable recommending their services.

 AgeCheq offers a developer-friendly service that handles nearly all of the parent/child and technical complexities of COPPA compliance for you.
 After you provide accurate answers to a focused privacy survey and drop a few lines of code into your website or app, COPPA parental notice and consent (and ongoing consent management) are handled with a single-sign on parental dashboard that supports multiple children and (of course) multiple publishers.